codeccoop/posts-bridge/README.md

 ### Remote Field

 If you want your backend data loaded dynamically on each render, you can use the **Remote Field** custom block.
 This block lets you designate parts of your post templates as remote content.
 On render time, this blocks will be replaced with the data fetched from the backend.

-### Templates

-To streamline the bridge setup process, Posts Bridge comes packed with templates.
-Templates are blueprints of bridges you can use to set up your integrations in a matter of minutes.

 ### REST API Endpoints